 - Intensati is a cardio routine that combines interval training, positive affirmations, martial arts, and yoga.

 - Feeling too tired?
-Snap-on your favorite tunes and dance away with a pair of dumbbells.
+Snap on your favourite tunes and dance away with a pair of dumbbells.
 It won’t feel like a workout and it beats loafing on the couch!

 Not sure how to start?